-All volunteers working in the loading areas should wear sturdy, closed-toe shoes.
+All volunteers working next to bridges under vertical load should wear sturdy, closed-toe shoes that offer toe protection or safety toe caps over their shoes, protective eyewear, and hard hats.
 Competitors are required to wear the personal protective equipment as outlined in the Rules.

-- □ Set up the equipment at each vertical load station prior to the start of the competition. - Test the vertical deflection measurement devices in advance to ensure that everything is functioning properly.
-Replace batteries as needed. - □ Protect the floor if required by the venue. - □ Notify the vertical load station volunteers to wear sturdy, closed-toe shoes.
+- □ Set up the equipment at each vertical load station prior to the start of the competition. - □ Test the vertical deflection measurement devices in advance to ensure that everything is functioning properly.
+Replace batteries as needed. - □ Protect the floor if required by the venue. - Notify the vertical load station volunteers to wear sturdy, closed-toe shoes with toe protection.
+If they do not have shoes with toe protection, inform them that safety toe caps, protective eyewear, and hard hats will be provided.

-2.11 Weight Station Setup
+2.11 Weigh Station Setup

-At the weight station, the team will position their bridge atop four scales to determine the total weight.
+At the weigh station, the team will position their bridge atop four scales to determine the total weight.

-The standardized equipment from AISC includes equipment for the weight station, including the scales and clipboards.
+The standardized equipment from AISC includes equipment for the weigh station, including the scales and clipboards.
 The inventory also includes a spare scale in the event that you encounter issues.

-You may need to provide new plywood pieces to protect the tops of the scales.
+Plywood pieces should be used to protect the tops of the scales.
 It is recommended that each piece be at least 1-in thick and have plan dimensions of 11 in. by 11 in.

-Refer to the weight station checklist for the full list of required items (available on the Host Resources page).
+Refer to the weigh station checklist for the full list of required items (available on the host resources page).

-- □ Set up the equipment at the weight station prior to the start of the competition. - ☐ Test the equipment in advance to ensure that everything is functioning properly.
+- □ Set up the equipment at the weigh station prior to the start of the competition. - □ Test the equipment in advance to ensure that everything is functioning properly.